-The Writing Centre Peer Tutors are strong students who are still in the process of learning at CapU, and their collaborations with the Writing Centre convenor and other Writing Centre instructors enhance their professional development and their growth as tutors.
+The Writing Centre Peer Tutors are strong students who are still in the process of learning at CapU, and their collaborations with the Writing Centre convenor and other English instructors enhance their professional development and their growth as tutors.

 Some of these collaborations include:

 - co-facilitating a workshop on navigating remote learning with the Writing Centre convenor;